ariabuckles/simple-markdown/README.md

 Elements in simple-markdown are generally created from rules.
 For parsing, rules must specify `match` and `parse` methods.
-For output, rules must specify an `output` method.
+For output, rules must specify a `react` or `html` method (or both), depending on which outputter you create afterwards.

 Here is an example rule, a slightly modified version of what simple-markdown uses for parsing **strong** (**bold**) text: